kksgandhi/the-last-AI/README.md

 This game was written in [micrologue](https://github.com/kksgandhi/micrologue)

 If you are looking for a playable version of the game, see the "releases" tab to the right.
-Or [click this link](https://github.com/kksgandhi/the-last-AI/releases). **At the moment there are no releases because the game is work in progress**
+Or [click this link](https://github.com/kksgandhi/the-last-AI/releases).

 If you are interested in seeing a work in progress version of the game, clone the repository, change `startingPassageTitle` in `configuration.ts` to "intro", and run `make`.
 This will require `tsc`, the typescript compiler.
 Install it [here](https://www.typescriptlang.org/download)